Skeptic or Cynic: Distinguishing Between the Two

 Biased Skepticism

 Nietzsche wrote at length on perspectives and truth.
-Philosopher and writer, Dan Garro, explains that for Nietzsche, “there is no objective truth to be discovered, but only what is true given a certain perspective or way of looking at things.”
-Garro continues, “when we realize this, we become more aware of the role of tacit beliefs, biases, convictions, and values in shaping the world we come to accept as given.
-It makes us more accepting of different narratives, different perspectives, because we have an easier time recognizing that no one perspective has it perfectly right” (2021).
+Philosopher and writer, Dan Garro, explains that for Nietzsche, “There is no objective truth to be discovered, but only what is true given a certain perspective or way of looking at things.”
+Garro continues, “When we realize this, we become more aware of the role of tacit beliefs, biases, convictions, and values in shaping the world we come to accept as given.
+It makes us more accepting of different narratives, different perspectives, because we have an easier time recognizing that no one perspective has it perfectly right” (Garro, 2021).

 Not All Bias is Bad

-Carol Tavris and Elliot Aronson wrote, “complex inner truths ever emerge from the darkness.”
+Carol Tavris and Elliot Aronson wrote that there are “complex inner truths ever emerge from the darkness.”
 We must let the light in, curiously examining conflicting explanations.
-Tavris and Aronson explain, “when a story is repeated often enough, it becomes so familiar that it chips away at a person’s initial skepticism.”
-However, they proclaim, “every once in a while someone steps forward to speak up for truth, even when the truth gets in the way of a good, self-justifying story.”
+Tavris and Aronson explain, “When a story is repeated often enough, it becomes so familiar that it chips away at a person’s initial skepticism.”
+However, they proclaim, “Every once in a while someone steps forward to speak up for truth, even when the truth gets in the way of a good, self-justifying story.”

 Intellectual Sloth